-This is usually done on Day 2 or 3 of the cycle, to check the ovary for the number of follicles (antral follicular count), presence of any cysts, to check the uterus for its cavity, fibroids, endometrial polyps.
+This is usually done on Day 2 or 3 of the cycle, to check the ovary for the number of follicles (antral follicular count), and the presence of any cysts, and to check the uterus for its cavity, fibroids, and endometrial polyps.
 Normal tubes are usually not seen on ultrasound.
 Pathological tubes, such as hydrosalpinx are imaged.
 All this helps evaluate if there are any issues that will impede pregnancy.

 Blood Tests For Ovarian Reserve

 This is usually done on Day 2/3 of the cycle.
-This includes FSH, LH, E2 and AMH – this lets us know what the overall pool of eggs in the ovaries are, and what the probability of conception is.
+This includes FSH, LH, E2 and AMH – this lets us know what the overall pool of eggs in the ovaries is, and what the probability of conception is.

 An X-ray of the womb and fallopian tubes after a special dye has been inserted is called a hysterosalpingogram.
 It can be used to locate blockages in your fallopian tubes, which could be preventing eggs from making their way into your womb.

 This is a technique that allows doctors to see through the body.
 A small cut in your lower tummy is made to allow a thin tube with a camera at the end (a laparoscope) to be inserted to examine your womb, fallopian tubes, and ovaries during laparoscopy (keyhole surgery).To highlight any blockages in your fallopian tubes, a dye can be injected into them through your cervix.

 2. Men need to undergo semen analysis tests along with hormone analysis and ultrasounds